CGI is often used in movies, animation and everyday content. But what does CGI stand for, and what does good – or bad – CGI look like?

 Nowadays, VFX is most commonly associated with CGI.
 Here are some of the different types of VFX and nitty gritty effects you can achieve.

 - Practical effects: These are sometimes called optical or mechanical effects.
 This can be anything from zombie makeup in ‘The Walking Dead’ to the model shark in ‘Jaws,’ Doctor Octopus in ‘Spider-Man 2’ to the dinosaurs in ‘Jurassic Park.’
 Naturally, these practical effects can be given a polish with computers – the Jurassic dinos are famously animatronic with a CGI finish.

-- Motion capture: When a subject’s movements are captured on camera, then transformed into something else with CGI.
+- Motion capture: When a subject’s movements are captured on camera, then transformed into something else with CGI – green screen and chroma keying help finish the job.
 One of the best examples is Bill Nighy in ‘Pirates of the Caribbean: Dead Man’s Chest.’
 The film was released in 2006, and Nighy’s portrayal of Davy Jones, tentacles and slime and oysters and all, is successful because it bridges fantasy and reality.
 It does this by keeping Nighy’s eyes, giving his character a cold, but definitely human expression.

-- Animation: This can be anything from ‘Looney Tunes’ to a fully realized, 3D world like ‘Toy Story.’
+- Animation: This can be anything from a-ha's 'Take On Me' music video to a fully realized, 3D world like ‘Toy Story.’

 - Match-moving: You might be familiar with this if you’ve ever used that IKEA tool to digitally place objects in your home.
 Match-moving renders computer generated objects in a real-life situation with the correct scale and position.